Provably Optimal Reinforcement Learning under Safety Filtering

 \item \textbf{Rollout-based filter} simulates, at each timestep, a state trajectory based on a proposed action sampled from the task policy, followed by a series of actions from the best-effort fallback policy for a fixed horizon.
 If the state reaches a known terminal safe state (or controlled-invariant safe set) within that horizon, we may execute an action sampled from the task policy; otherwise, we apply the safety fallback action. \end{itemize}

-We note that both safety filters are constructed based on a \emph{neural approximation} to the perfect safety filter (\autoref{def:perfect_sf}).
-Although a valid (resolution-complete) safety filter with value-based monitoring can be obtained by solving the safety Bellman equation with \gls{DP}~\cite{bansal2017hamilton}, it does not scale to Safety Gymnasium benchmarks, which involve more than six continuous observation dimensions.
-Nonetheless, in \autoref{subsec:results}, we show empirically that despite the lack of formal guarantees, a value-based neural safety filter can significantly reduce the frequency of safety violations during training.
-Notably, the rollout-based monitoring, unlike the value-based counterpart, leads to a provably \emph{valid safety filter} for the benchmarking tasks in Safety Gymnasium, since coming to a stop is a known terminal safe state for the \emph{Car} agent.
+While a valid (resolution-complete) safety filter with value-based monitoring can be obtained by solving the safety Bellman equation with \gls{DP}~\cite{bansal2017hamilton}, this method does not scale to more than 6 continuous state dimensions.
+Therefore, we adopt RL-based reachability analysis to obtain \emph{neural approximations} of a perfect safety filter for our experiments, which is, to the best of our knowledge, the only purely \emph{model-free} method that \emph{scalably} approximates the \emph{maximal} controlled-invariant safe set and a fallback policy using a simulator.
+This makes RL-based reachability analysis the best-suited safety filter synthesis method for Safety Gymnasium benchmark, which provides more than 40 continuous observation dimensions and no information regarding the system dynamics.
+In \autoref{subsec:results}, we show empirically that despite the lack of formal guarantees, a value-based neural safety filter can significantly reduce the frequency of safety violations during training.
+Furthermore, the rollout-based monitoring, unlike the value-based counterpart, leads to a provably \emph{valid safety filter} for the benchmarking tasks in Safety Gymnasium, since coming to a stop is a known terminal safe state for the \emph{Car} agent.